abdulmannans/Sa_Email_Extractor/README.md

 # Sa_Email_Extractor
-Extract Service Account Emails From Json File And Save It To Csv
+Extract Service Account Emails From Multiple Json File And Save It To Single Csv

 Are You Stuck With Folderclone Process
 Want To Add Service Account To The Google Groups